scala/scala3/docs/docs/reference/overview.md

    of some value or operation in a large code base, fix all type errors, and obtain at the end a working program.
 But universal equality `==` works for all types.
-   So what should conceptually be a type error would not be reported and runtime behavior would change instead.
+   So what should conceptually be a type error would not be reported and runtime behavior might change instead.
 Multiversal equality closes that loophole.

  - Null safety

-   (Planned) Adding a `null` value to every type has been called a "Billion Dollar Mistake" by its creator, Tony Hoare.
+   (Planned) Adding a `null` value to every type has been called a "Billion Dollar Mistake" by its inventor, Tony Hoare.
 With the introduction of union types, we can now do better.
    A type like `String` will not carry the `null` value.
 To express that a value can be `null`, one will use the union type `String | Null` instead.
 For backwards compatibility and Java interoperability, selecting on a value that's possibly `null` will still be permitted but will have a declared effect that a `NullPointerException` can be thrown (see next section).